airbornelamb/atom-markdown-academic/README.md

 # valestyles
 This repo contains some modified grammatical styles from Vale and some instrustions for setting it up with Atom text editor.
+Vale is "A syntax-aware linter for prose built with speed and extensibility in mind"

 1. Clone this repo into your home directory `git clone https://github.com/airbornelamb/valestyles.git ~/`
 2. Download the vale release https://github.com/ValeLint/vale/releases